European Cars and the German Grand Prix

 - Factory Tours: Go behind the scenes at the BMW factory in Munich, spend a day at the Daimler-Benz factory and museum, and watch experts restore vintage Mercedes at the Mercedes Classic Car Center.

-- Museum Visits: Learn about Ferdinand Porsche and his influence on the first Volkswagen and on Mercedes design before creating his own famous 356 model.
+- Museum Visits: Learn about Ferdinand Porsche and his influence on the first Volkswagen and on Mercedes design before creating his own famous 356 and 911 models.
 Visit the auto collection at the Deutsche Museum, Germany’s great technology museum.

 - Grand Prix: Attend Germany’s Formula 1 Grand Prix race at the famed Hockenheim circuit, where the world’s greatest drivers compete.